BrainAnnex/brain-annex/README.md

-# Brain Annex, version 5.0-beta17
+# Brain Annex, version 5.0-beta18 IN-PROGRESS

 **Version 5** of is a *complete overhaul* of Brain Annex's  internal structure: